pillarsjs/textualization/README.md

 Textualization load from directory `./languages` only `i18n.languages` defined, and refresh translations cache if this property changes.

-Additionally also supports .js files.
-In this case is possible to use functions in translations sheets.
+Additionally is possible to use functions in translations sheets.
 ```javascript
 ({
   hello: "Hello {name}!",